microsoft/vscode-docs/blogs/2018/08/07/debug-adapter-protocol-website.md

 ![breakpoint](breakpoint.png)

-We assume that the user has already started a debug session, but is currently stopped at the entry point of his program and wants to set (and later hit) a breakpoint.
+We assume that the user has already started a debug session, but is currently stopped at the entry point of their program and wants to set (and later hit) a breakpoint.

 - The user sets one or more breakpoints in a specific source file by clicking in the breakpoint gutter.
 The development tool sends a `setBreakpoints` request to the Debug Adapter which registers the breakpoint with the gdb debugger.
 - The user then presses the **Continue** button to resume execution.
 The tool sends a `continue` request to the Debug Adapter which translates this into the corresponding gdb command.